elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### performance

-The Microsoft SQL Server `performance` dataset provides events from the performance counter table.
+The Microsoft SQL Server `performance` dataset provides metrics from the performance counter table.
 All `performance` metrics will be available in `sqlserver.metrics` field group.

 ### transaction_log

-The Microsoft SQL Server `transaction_log` dataset provides events from the log space usage and log stats tables of the system databases.
+The Microsoft SQL Server `transaction_log` dataset provides metrics from the log space usage and log stats tables of the system databases.
 All `transaction_log` metrics will be available in `sqlserver.metrics` field group.

 An example event for `transaction_log` looks as following: